textX/textX/docs/registration.md

-To register a new generator first you have to create an instance of `GeneratorDesc` class providing the name of the source language, the name of the target language, a short one-line description of the generator and finally a callable that should be called to perform code generation.
+To register a new generator first you have to create an instance of `GeneratorDesc` class (or its subclass) providing the name of the source language, the name of the target language, a short one-line description of the generator and finally a callable that should be called to perform code generation.
 The callable is if the form:

 ```python
 def generator(metamodel, model, output_path, overwrite, debug, **custom_args)